 Tax shields are part of an overall financial strategy.
 Look at it this way: As a person or a business, you can get tax deductions for certain types of purchases and activities.
 You can do this by accident, buying whatever you want whenever you want.
 Or you can save on taxes deliberately by planning purchases to take advantage of tax shields.

-What are the Benefits of Tax Shields?
+What Are the Benefits of Tax Shields?

 Tax shields are part of the overall financial strategy of businesses.
-Tax shields
+Tax shields do the following:

 - Decrease cash on hand, but they put money into investments that provide a higher return.